zencart/documentation/CONTRIBUTING.md

 Thanks for contributing to the Zen Cart documentation!

 The intention is for documentation in this repository to replace the legacy Wiki and FAQs/Tutorials page on zen-cart.com.

 ## Getting Started
 To get started, follow the guidelines in the project's README file for cloning and setting up the repo and running `Hugo` locally.

 Submit your changes as Pull Requests, following the guidelines provided below.

 ## Content Recommendations

 Structure your writing to explain current operation and *then* (if necessary and relevant) past history.

-In other words, don't say "we don't do it the old way anymore, and first let us explain the old way."
+In other words, don't say, "we don't do it the old way anymore, and first let us explain the old way."

 ## Documentation Standards